everestial/TestSwitchErrors/README.md

-###This file is used for testing switcherror while doing haplotype phasing using PhaseExtender.
+### This file is used for testing switcherror while doing haplotype phasing using PhaseExtender.
+##### Note: Parts of this tutorial can also be used as a method for running initial phaseExtension (and then recursive phaseExtension) with ReadBackPhased data.

-### Goal of the tutorial:
+### General goal of the tutorial:
 Infer haplotype of the HapMap Sample (NA12891 from b36) using **phaseExtender** and test the phase quality using switcherror metrices.
 The phasing quality is then compared to phasing reported by **ShapeIT**.

 ### Step 01: Check metrices of the inputfiles.
 This is covered under the tutorial that runs haplotype phasing for sample (NA12891) using **ShapeIT**.

 **Required files:** Same files used with "ShapeIT".
+The zipped file is available as [HapMap3_r2_b36_2009.zip](https://github.com/everestial/TestSwitchErrors/blob/master/HapMap3_r2_b36_2009.zip)
   - We need three types of file: Haps/Sample/Legend
   - geneticMap file is ignored in phaseExtender